swt30/thesis/corrections/corrections.md

 - **p111**: Rewrote final paragraph of section 5.1 to introduce latent heat.
 - **p111--112**: Added new section 5.1.1 "The adiabatic temperature gradient at phase transitions" that explains expected changes in the adiabat and their link to the latent heat/entropy difference across the transition.
 - **p112--113**: Added new section 5.1.2 "My treatment of the adiabat" that explains that my treatment is equivalent to assuming no latent heat of phase transition and explains why I had to make this choice.
 - **p113--115**: In the section beginning "The way in which I achieve continuity of temperature and pressure...", explained that sharp changes in the thermal expansivity are because it ceases to be well-defined at the boundary and that it cannot be used to infer the shape of the adiabat across a phase boundary.
 Kept the description of how I force continuity of temperature and pressure at each phase boundary.
+Rewrote figure captions so that they no longer imply that the discontinuities shown are unphysical.
 - **p115**: At end of the first paragraph on this page, added a reference to section 2.2.5, where I showed and discussed discontinuities in the heat capacity.
 - **p115--116**: Added paragraphs beginning "Although the assumption of no latent heat..." discussing why this choice is expected to have little impact on the final planetary structures and radii, and situations in which this may no longer be the case (compositional changes and liquid--vapour transitions).
 - p119: Updated key result points to reflect changed models created with new modelling code, in particular replacing point 3 with a summary of how larger planetary models are less sensitive to irradiation temperature changes during migration.